-Learn how to use the New Readiness Assessment Tool from EY to be able to create a common understanding of what holistic innovation management means; to structure, analyze, and measure the innovation potential of a firm, identify areas of improvement, and ultimately to design and implement recommendations tailored to the unique position of the firm.
-Join us on March 20th to learn more and to hear the expert panel share their experiences and a real life case study.
+How does the new Readiness Assessment Tool help to generate more and better innovation, as well as faster and cheaper innovations that bring revenues?
+Apply the assessment tool to your own company to create a common understanding of what holistic innovation management means, to structure, analyze, and measure the innovation potential of your firm, identify areas of improvement, and ultimately to design and implement recommendations tailored to the unique position of the firm.

 March 19, 2014 | By: Marc Erkens, Susanne Wosch, Dirk Luttgens and Frank Piller | In: Strategies